OrangeBurrito/website/src/pages/posts/minecraft_mini_pc.md

 ---
-title: "Of Mini PCs and Minecraft"
+title: "Minecraft on a Mini PC"
 publishedDate: 2021-10-20
 coverImage: "/images/nuc_craft.png"
 description: "How to setup an Intel NUC to run a Minecraft Server"